We are not currently accepting applications for our Visiting Scholars Program.

 Visiting Scholar (2019)

-Professor Erica Goldberg will be the Center’s Visiting Scholar for Fall 2019 and is an Assistant Professor of Law at the University of Dayton School of Law.
+Professor Erica Goldberg will be the Center’s Visiting Scholar for Fall 2019 and is an Associate Professor of Law at the University of Dayton School of Law.
 Her work primarily focuses on harmonizing tort law remedies with First Amendment rights.
 She examines the formal frameworks and dichotomies that safeguard robust free speech rights, such as the state action doctrine and the distinction between physical harm and emotional harm.
 She has been published in the Columbia Law Review, Cardozo Law Review, Connecticut Law Review, and Michigan Law Review First Impressions.
 An op ed of hers appeared in The Columbus Dispatch, and she blogs at In a Crowded Theater.
 Links to her blog posts have appeared in media including The Washington Post and CNN.com.

 In August 2017, Professor Goldberg joined the University of Dayton School of Law, where she teaches torts and criminal procedure.
 Prior to this appointment, she was an assistant professor at Ohio Northern University Law School.
 She also taught Legal Research and Writing and a seminar on speech torts as a Climenko Fellow and Lecturer on Law at Harvard Law School and Civil Procedure, Criminal Procedure, and Law and Religion as a Visiting Assistant Professor at Penn State Law School.